 Trade shows are costly – there’s no way around it.
 They often yield great results, but the initial investment can be daunting.
-Renting the booth space, booking travel arrangements and lodging, and advertising attendance can all add up.
+Renting the booth space, booking travel arrangements and lodging, and advertising attendance can all add up in a trade show.

 Here are nine actionable steps that you can take to increase your success without eating into your return on investment.